Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have gone over the current 49.5-point total in four of 11 games (36.4%) this season.
+- Florida Atlantic and its opponents have combined to score more than 49.5 points in four of 11 games this season.

-- Middle Tennessee and its opponents have combined to score more than 49.5 points in six of 10 games this season.
+- The two teams combine to average 56.2 points per game, 6.7 more than the over/under in this contest.

-- The two teams combine to score 56.2 points per game, 6.7 more than the total in this contest.
+- The 52.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 49.5 over/under in this contest.

-- This contest's over/under is 2.7 points lower than the 52.2 these two squads combine to give up per game in 2021.
+- The Owls and their opponents have scored an average of 53.1 points per game in 2021, 3.6 more than Saturday's total.

 - The 49.5-point over/under for this game is 7.3 points below the 56.8 points per game average total in Blue Raiders games this season.